Vishesh-Alag/JustWatch_Website_WebScraping/README.md

 - 📍 Dataset includes clean formatting, standardized genres, and duplicate removal.
 - Analysed and Filtered Movies and TVshows exported as :
    - `filtered_movies_2023_2025_imdb7plus.csv` and `filtered_tvshows_2023_2025_imdb7plus.csv`

+- sample data files also included so that one can see the files which this python project of webscraping gives.

 ---